aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/documentproperty/_index.md

 ```

-Gets or sets the value of the property.
+the value of the property.

 **Returns:**
 java.lang.Object